What is FOIA?

 OPIC’s website contains information on available programs and requirements as well as information on OPIC supported projects and OPIC events.
 The information OPIC is required to post can be found on the FOIA Reading Room page, however the list covers only a portion of the information available.
 Please browse OPIC’s website to see if the information you seek is already available.
 If it is not, we encourage you to read our FOIA FAQ before submitting a FOIA request.
 The FOIA FAQ contains more detail on FOIA fees, response timing, requesting records about yourself, and also provides a sample FOIA request format.

+You may request OPIC records by filing a FOIA request.
 FOIA requests should include your name, method of contact, a description of the records sought and a fee authorization.
-Your request may also include a request for a certain fee requester categorization, which may reduce the amount of fees charged to you, and a request for a fee waiver, which requires a six point explanation.
+Your request may also include a request for a certain fee requester categorization, which may reduce the amount of fees charged to you, and a request for a fee waiver.
 Both of these fee issues and many other topics are covered in the FOIA FAQ.

 FOIA requests may be sent to firstname.lastname@example.org or mailed to: